rhythmsection/fe-template/README.md

 TODO:

-flow typescripting
+-flow typescripting
-make standard work properly.
-clean up packages
+-clean up packages
-create slightly more intricate component. (but only slightly) make some getters and test them make a test repo.
+-create slightly more intricate component. (but only slightly) -make some getters and test them

 -**Install Dependencies:** `npm install`